rachaelkalicun/evercooked_blog/source/blog/sourdough-beignets.html.md

 ## Instructions

 ### **1. Mix the Dough**
-In a large bowl, whisk the warm milk, sourdough starter, egg, melted butter, and sugar.
+In a mixer, mix the warm milk, sourdough starter, egg, melted butter, and sugar using the paddle attachment.
 Add the flour and salt, mixing until a sticky dough forms.
 Cover and let rest for 30 minutes.

-### **2. Knead & Bulk Ferment**
+### **2. Knead & Bulk Rise**
-Knead the dough on a floured surface until smooth, about 5 minutes.
-Transfer to an oiled bowl, cover, and let rise overnight (8–12 hours) at room temperature until doubled.
+Switch to the dough hook and knead on medium-low speed for about 6 to 8 minutes.
+Transfer to an oiled bowl, cover, and let rise overnight (8–10 hours) at room temperature until doubled in size".

 ### **3. Shape & Proof**
 Roll the dough to about 1/4 inch thick on a floured surface.
-Cut into 2-inch squares and place on a parchment-lined tray.
+Cut into 2-inch squares or diamonds and place on a floured or parchment-lined tray.
 Cover and let proof for 1–2 hours until puffy.

 ### **4. Fry the Beignets**
-Heat oil to 350°F (175°C) (or test oil temperature by adding a tiny bit of doug) in a heavy-bottomed pot.
+Heat oil to 350°F (175°C) (or test the temperature by adding a tiny piece of dough) in a heavy-bottomed pot.
 Fry beignets in batches, about 1–2 minutes per side, until golden brown.
 Drain on paper towels.

 ### **5. Finish & Serve**
-Dust generously with powdered sugar and enjoy warm.
-Best eaten fresh, with café au lait à la Café du Monde.
+Generously dust with powdered sugar and enjoy warm.
+Best eaten fresh, with a [café au lait](/blog/cafe-au-lait) à la Café du Monde.